Heroin is an illegal and highly-addictive drug.

-When heroin is snorted, smoked or injected, it binds to and stimulates certain receptors in the brain, which in turn produce dopamine.
-Dopamine is the ‘feel good’ chemical in the brain responsible for feelings of well-being and pain control.
-Once addiction develops, stopping is hard, as heroin withdrawal can be difficult to get through.
+Heroin binds to and stimulates certain receptors in the brain, which in turn produce dopamine.
+Once addiction develops, stopping is hard, as heroin withdrawal can be difficult.

 How Heroin Affects the Mind and Body

 Once heroin binds to brain receptors, a ‘rush’ is experienced.
-This ‘rush’ is described as intense feelings of pleasure.
 This is usually accompanied by a warm, flushed feeling, dry mouth, itchy skin and sometimes nausea.
 After this initial ‘rush’, mental functions are slowed, drowsiness occurs, and heart rate and breathing are slowed.
 This slowed heart rate and respiration rate can lead to brain damage, coma, and death.
-Despite what comes after the ‘rush’, it is craved again and again, eventually leading to addiction.

 The use of heroin and death from overdose in the United States has skyrocketed over the last decade.
 According to the Centers for Disease Control and Prevention (CDC), heroin related overdose deaths increased five-fold from 2010 to 2016, and in 2016, there were roughly 15,500 drug overdoses that involved heroin.
 In just one year’s time, from 2015 to 2016, the heroin overdose death rate increased by almost 20%.